 When calling students always be sure to use their individual names.
 Saying things like, “Jacob, Karlee, Braden and the twins will be in the blue group” sends a message to the twins and the class as a whole that they are a collective group and not individuals.

+The second tip for teaching twins is to schedule their parent teacher conferences on different days.
 Even with the best intentions it is challenging to sit down with their parents and not find yourself switching from one twin to the other or using comparisons.
 It will take more time and the parents may actually be resistant because it will mean they have to come in twice.
-Explaining to them how you feel it is important to make sure each child’s strengths and areas for growth are discussed in depth and without comparison will be greatly appreciated.
+Explain how you feel it is important to discuss each child’s strengths and areas for growth in depth and without comparison.
+Families will appreciate it!

-Talk to them about their preferences in the classroom…separately.
+3. Talk to them about their preferences in the classroom separately.

 All sets of siblings have different personalities, relationships and feel differently about things in the classroom.
 Ask them if they like to sit together or be in the same group.
 Find out what excites them about being in the same class as their brother or sister and what concerns them.
 But, here’s the catch…you need to do this privately one on one.
 If you have this kind of conversation with them together chances are one of them will differ to the other.

 4. Never let on to the twins that you can’t tell them apart.

 The fourth tip for teaching twins is to not let on to the twins that you can’t tell them apart.
 Do not call them over to look at photos you’ve taken and ask who is who.
 When in doubt place all the pictures on a table and instruct each child to go get his or her own photo.
 Likewise, never ask which twin is which.
 Avoid calling them the wrong names by using general terms with ALL students like buddy, pal or friend.